mvermeeren/2d-continuum-limit/README.md

 	This code was developed in Sage 7.5.1.

-	In Sage 8, there is a so far unindentified bug, yielding incorrect Lagrangian limits in some cases.
+	In Sage 8, there is a so far unindentified bug in the series expansion of very large expressions.

 Execute the file '2d.sage' in SageMath.